John Refoua

-John Refoua (born December 8, 1964) is an American film editor.
+John Refoua (December 8, 1964 – May 14, 2023) was an American film editor.
 He was nominated at the 2009 Academy Awards for Best Film Editing for the film Avatar.
 He was nominated along with James Cameron and Stephen E. Rivkin.

-He has worked on television series, including Touched by an Angel, Twin Peaks and Law & Order.
+He worked on television series, including Touched by an Angel, Twin Peaks, and Law & Order.
+He died from complications related to bile duct cancer at the age of 58.

 Awards

-Refoua has had 2 wins and 8 nominations for his editing work.
+Refoua had 2 wins and 8 nominations for his editing work.